Azure-Samples/image-search-aisearch/README.md

 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
 However, you can try the [Azure pricing calculator](https://azure.com/e/8ffbe5b1919c4c72aed89b022294df76) for the resources below.

-- Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
+* Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
 Pricing per hour.
 [Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
-- Azure AI Search: Standard tier, 1 replica.
+* Azure AI Search: Standard tier, 1 replica.
 Pricing per hour.
 [Pricing](https://azure.microsoft.com/pricing/details/search/)
-- Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
+* Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
 Pricing per storage and read operations.
 [Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
-- Azure Monitor: Pay-as-you-go tier.
+* Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-To reduce costs, you can switch to free SKUs for various services, but those SKUs have limitations.
+To reduce costs, you can switch to free SKUs for various services, but those SKUs may have limitations.
-See this guide on [deploying with minimal costs](#deploy-lowcost) for more details.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.